Jacob Maentel

 Jacob Maentel or Mental (1763–1863) was a German-American folk artist known for his portrayal of 19th-Century America.
 Maentel is most notable for his watercolor portrait art that minutely portrayed the décor and dress of early American immigrant communities.

 Little was known of Maentel's life until American art historian Mary Black reconstructed his life through her scholarship beginning in the 1960s.

 Early life

-Maentel was born Johann Adam Bernhard Jacob Maentel in Kassel, Germany in 1763.
+Maentel was born Johann Adam Bernhard Jacob Maentel in Kassel, Holy Roman Empire in 1763.
 After training as a physician, Maentel worked as a mercenary and entered Napoleon Bonaparte's Army during the War of the Third Coalition where, according to tradition, he served as Napoleon's secretary in Westphalia.
 In 1806 Maentel was discharged from the French Army around the time of his father's death.